 There you have it!
 A quick and easy way to decorate your fireplace for Halloween.
-This fun and festive project is sure to impress your guests, and it’s something that the whole family can enjoy.
+This fun and festive project is sure to make anyone do a Halloween double-take, and it’s something that the whole family can enjoy!

 So put on some spooky music, grab some candy, and get ready for a hauntingly good time!